In Exercises 19–22, test the claim about the mean of the differen... | Study Prep in Pearson+

 Step 1: Write Hypotheses

-The significance level, denoted as α, is the threshold for determining whether a statistical result is significant.
-It represents the probability of rejecting the null hypothesis when it is actually true (Type I error).
-In this scenario, an α of 0.05 indicates that there is a 5% risk of concluding that a difference exists when there is none, guiding the decision-making process in hypothesis testing.
+The level of significance, denoted as α, is the threshold for determining whether to reject the null hypothesis in hypothesis testing.
+It represents the probability of making a Type I error, which is rejecting a true null hypothesis.
+In this scenario, α is set at 0.10, indicating a 10% risk of concluding that a difference exists when there is none.

 Recommended video: